-After two and a half years, the newly renamed Fort Bradshaw was completed in January, and a group of new first years have moved in!
+After two and a half years, the newly renamed Fort Bradshaw was completed in January 2021, and a group of new first years have moved in!
 The entire fort was torn down to the studs and rebuilt, while carefully maintaining the circa 1931 building’s original facade and interior detailing.
-The new building is both ADA accessible, and was built to be as sustainable as possible, achieving both LEED Gold and Living Building Petals Certifications.
+The new building is both ADA accessible, and was built to be as sustainable as possible, achieving both LEED Gold and Living Building Petals Certifications and is a 2022 winner of the BE+ Green Building Showcase Award.
 Take a virtual walk through the new building using our 3D scan here.

 The original dining room was demolished, and the building was expanded.
 This additional space allowed for the construction of in-suite bathrooms, an elevator, and other ADA accessible necessities, as well as a larger kitchen and new study spaces.
 Removing a portion of the deck's roof and adding two pairs of glass patio doors allows light to fill this new space.